 You've been warned!

-Traditionally the Amalfi Coast runs along the coast from Positano to Amalfi (the town itself) and beyond, however I've also included couple of the awe-inspiring islands that lie off its shores.
+Traditionally the Amalfi Coast runs along the coast from Positano to Amalfi (the town itself) and beyond to Salerno; however, I've also included a couple of the awe-inspiring islands that lie off its shores.

 One is famous throughout the world.
 You've probably guessed that I'm talking about the Isle of Capri with its famous Blue Grotto.